Ready to get a vaccination?

 Safe and important.
 Getting a flu shot can reduce a pregnant person’s risk of being hospitalized with the flu by an average of 40 percent.
 The American College of Obstetrics and Gynecology and the Centers for Disease Control and Prevention recommend that women who are or will be pregnant during the flu season receive the flu shot (not the nasal spray) as soon as it is available, typically in the fall before flu season begins, and ideally no later than the end of October.

-Some people should first consult a physician before getting a flu shot.
-They include:
+Some people should talk with a doctor first before getting a flu shot.
+Some examples would include:

 - People who have a severe allergy to eggs